AbhijitParate/CastHelloText-android-v2/README.md

 # HelloText-Android

+*Version warning:* this sample is not recommended for new development because it's based on Cast SDK v2.
+Use the [Cast SDK v3 sample][1] instead.

 This Google Cast demo application shows how to send messages from an Android device to a receiver using a custom namespace.

 ## Dependencies